AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 No spam.
 Unsubscribe any time.

-What is a remittance advice and why do suppliers need it?
+What a remittance advice is and why suppliers need it

 A remittance advice is a document sent by a buyer to a supplier at the time of payment, listing exactly which invoices have been paid and for how much.
-It is not a legal requirement, but it is standard practice in Australian business — particularly in industries where suppliers manage large numbers of accounts receivable and need to reconcile payments quickly.
+It is not a legal requirement in Australia, but it is standard practice, particularly in industries where suppliers manage large numbers of accounts receivable.

-Without a remittance advice, suppliers receive a bank transfer with no context.
-They must then manually match the payment to open invoices — a time-consuming process that often leads to queries, follow-up emails, and delays.
-A remittance advice eliminates that friction by giving the supplier exactly the information they need: invoice numbers, amounts paid, any discounts applied, and the net payment total.
+Without a remittance advice, suppliers receive a bank transfer with no context and must manually match the payment to open invoices.
+This leads to queries, follow-up emails, and reconciliation delays.
+A remittance advice eliminates that friction by providing invoice numbers, amounts paid, any discounts applied, and the net payment total.

-From an AP perspective, sending remittance advices also protects the buyer.
-It creates a clear paper trail showing which invoices were intended to be settled, making it easier to resolve disputes about outstanding balances or duplicate payments.
-When a supplier claims an invoice is still open, a remittance advice is the first document your team reaches for.
+The benefit is not just to the supplier.
+From an AP perspective, sending remittance advices protects the buyer.
+It creates a paper trail showing which invoices were intended to be settled, making it straightforward to resolve disputes about outstanding balances or duplicate payments.
+When a supplier claims an invoice is still open, the remittance advice is the first document your team reaches for.

 How to use this remittance advice generator

-- Enter your business name and the supplier's details.
-Add the payment date and your payment reference or transaction ID.
+1. Enter your business name and the supplier's details.
+Add the payment date and payment reference.

-- List each invoice being paid: invoice number, invoice date, original amount, any discount, and the amount paid.
+2. List each invoice being paid: invoice number, date, original amount, any discount, and net amount paid.

-- Review the total and confirm it matches the bank transfer amount.
+3. Review the total and confirm it matches your bank transfer.

-- Download as PDF and email to your supplier immediately after the payment is sent.
+4. Download as PDF and email to the supplier immediately after the payment is sent.

 Is a remittance advice required by law in Australia?

-No, there is no legal obligation to send a remittance advice.
-However, many supplier contracts and payment terms include a requirement to send one within a set timeframe of payment.
-Even where it's not contractually required, sending remittances is considered professional practice and significantly reduces supplier reconciliation queries directed at your AP team.
+No. There is no legal obligation.
+However, many supplier contracts include a requirement to send one within a set timeframe of payment.
+Even without a contractual requirement, sending remittances is professional practice and reduces supplier reconciliation queries.

-What if I'm paying multiple invoices in one transfer?
+What if I am paying multiple invoices in one transfer?

-That's exactly when a remittance advice is most valuable.
-List each invoice on a separate line with its number and amount.
-The supplier can then allocate each component of the payment to the correct invoice in their system — without having to contact you to ask how the lump sum should be applied.
+That is exactly when a remittance is most valuable.
+List each invoice on a separate line.
+The supplier allocates each component to the correct invoice without contacting you to ask how the lump sum should be applied.

 Yes.
-If your supplier offers an early payment discount (e.g. 2% if paid within 14 days), show the original invoice amount, the discount taken, and the net amount paid for each line.
-This transparency prevents disputes about the discount and gives the supplier clear documentation to record the adjustment in their accounts receivable.
+Show the original invoice amount, the discount taken, and the net amount paid for each line.
+This prevents disputes about the discount and gives the supplier documentation to record the adjustment in their accounts receivable.